 In the meantime, know the risk factors and signs of deep vein thrombosis.
 Pain in a leg with swelling in the ankle in someone at risk requires immediate medical attention.
 And if you're planning a long trip by car or plane, remember to get up and move around and drink plenty of fluids.

-Dr. Randolph Geary is a professor of vascular surgery at Wake Forest Baptist Medical Center.
+Dr. Randolph Geary is a vascular surgeon at Wake Forest Baptist Medical Center.

 Request an appointment online or by calling 888-716-WAKE.